@ Aachen

 The Barbarossa Chandelier was made on the order of Emperor Frederick I, nicknamed Barbarossa, and his wife Beatrice sometime between 1165 and 1170 and was installed under the cupola of the Palatine Chapel.
 It was made of gilt copper in the form of a wheel chandelier.
 It has a diameter of 4.20 metres and is mounted on a roughly 27 metre long chain under the middle of the roof of the Palatine chapel.
 The circle of the wheel chandelier symbolises the city wall of the New Jerusalem.
 The stylised city wall of the chandelier contains eight large and eight small gate towers, which are arranged symmetrically.

 The worship of this image of grace has a centuries-old tradition in Aachen.
 In some cases, it is believed that a statue of the Virgin Mary has been highly revered in Aachen for almost a thousand years.
-Since the 15th century at the latest Maria and the child have been wearing changing dresses.
+Since the 15th century at the latest, Maria and the child have been wearing changing dresses.
 It is a tradition in Aachen that the Mother of God – often on special occasions – is given clothes and other jewellery.
 The oldest evidence of this tradition – and at the same time one of the most valuable pieces – is the crown of Margaret of York from 1461.

 To this day, clothes and jewellery are given to the figure of Mary as a thank you for passing the exam, as intercession for survival in the war or for other reasons.
 She was also given earrings, pocket watches, perfume bottles or smaller gold bars.

 Mary is dressed differently about a dozen times a year, so that one rarely comes to the cathedral and Maria wears the same dress.
-In 2007 Maria had 41 dresses and “several 100” pieces of jewelry.
+In 2007 Maria had 41 dresses and “several 100” pieces of jewellery.

 Beautiful mosaics